 The functional centre pertaining to medical imaging functions encompassing two or more areas in medical imaging such as radiography and mammography where it is inappropriate or impractical to segregate the revenue and expenses associated with the different functions.
-Personnel in this functional centre rotate between the different functional areas within a single shift performing all the exams, regardless of the area (e.g. radiography and mammography).
+Personnel in this functional centre rotate between the different functional areas within a single shift performing all the exams, regardless of the area (e.g., radiography and mammography).
 Note: When personnel are assigned in different functional areas on a shift-by-shift basis, separate functional centres must be used.
-If more than 70% of the exams are related to one area (e.g. radiography) then the functional centre related to that area must be used (e.g. 71 4 15 18 Radiography) instead of the multi-functional functional centre.
+If more than 70% of the exams are related to one area (e.g., radiography) instead of the multi-functional centre.
 This functional centre is not for use by medical imaging facilities with any one of the following modalities: computed tomography, magnetic resonance imaging, nuclear medicine, interventional radiology, and PET/CT.